 The crockpot, or slow cooker, has been a boon to home cooks since the 1970s when it was widely marketed by Rival Manufacturing.
-The idea, of course, was not new: Cooking stews over low heat over many hours (or overnight) has been around since antiquity.
-But the crockpot (trademark name: Crock Pot) allowed for such meals to cook in complete safety, without using the stove or open flame at all.
+The idea, of course, was not new: Cooking stews over low heat over many hours (or overnight) has been around since antiquity, but the crock pot allowed for such meals to cook in complete safety, without using the stove or open flame at all.

 - Spices may need to be adjusted.
 Whole herbs and spices are more flavorful in crockpot cooking while ground spices may have lost some flavor.
 Add ground spices during the last hour of cooking.
 Whole herbs and spices will probably need to be reduced by half.

-- Crockpots may vary but generally, the LOW setting is about 200 degrees Fahrenheit and the HIGH setting is about 300 degrees.
-One hour on HIGH is approximately equal to 2 to 2 1/2 hours on LOW.
-Most crockpot recipes recommend cooking 8-10 hours on LOW.
+- Crockpots may vary but generally, the LOW setting is about 200 F and the HIGH setting is about 300 F. One hour on HIGH is approximately equal to 2 to 2 1/2 hours on LOW.
+Most crockpot recipes recommend cooking 8 to 10 hours on LOW.
 Some recipes recommend the HIGH setting based on the nature and texture of the food.
 You will have to judge your recipe accordingly.
-For example, beef cuts will be better cooked on LOW for 8-10 hours to get a more tender texture, while chicken may be cooked on HIGH 2 1/2 to 3 hours.

 Ingredients to Avoid

-Rice, noodles, macaroni, seafood, milk and Chinese vegetables do not hold up well when cooked 8-10 hours.
+Rice, noodles, macaroni, seafood, milk and Chinese vegetables do not hold up well when cooked 8 to 10 hours.
 Add these to sauces or liquid about 2 hours before serving when using LOW setting (or 1 hour before if set to HIGH).
-If you want to use milk in an 8-10 hour recipe, use evaporated milk.
+If you want to use milk in an 8 to 10-hour recipe, use evaporated milk.